Changes after EU and EASA exit

 Temporarily moving a glider or other gliding equipment into the EU, eg for expeditions, competitions, etc.

-There is a significant amount of experience of crossing the EU border from the UK using declaration by conduct, ie crossing and returning.
-Eire customs describe the requirement for crossing from the UK into the EU with a glider towed by a car as an oral declaration accompanied by an inventory to support the oral declaration.
+Eire customs has described the requirement for crossing from the UK into the EU with a glider towed by a car as an oral declaration accompanied by an inventory to support the oral declaration.
 The C108 form provides an inventory should that be required.
 Users should check if the port of arrival/departure allows for an oral declaration.

 There is experience of a Spanish port, Santander, demanding a Carnet (which is for most prohibitively expensive).
 The Istanbul Convention (signed by the UK and EU countries inc Spain) Annex C, Chapter III Miscellaneous provisions, Article 5 and 6 identifies why a means of transport (a sailplane and a trailer) shall be granted with temporary admission without a customs document or security being required.